codeforamerica/clientcomm-rails/deploy/terraform/README.md

 terraform init -backend-config =(lpass show --notes terraform-backend) -backend-config 'key=[DEPLOYMENT NAME]'
 ```

+## Prepping a Twilio account

+After buying a phone number navigate to: https://www.twilio.com/console/runtime/triggers/alert/create
+We create the following triggers but by no means are they the only ones worth creating

+* Trigger on ANY alert, at value 1 (First alert of the day)
+* Trigger on ANY alert, at value 10 (Alert after 10 issues in a single day)

 ## Managing a ClientComm deployment

 Once you have set your backend you are ready to manage a production deployment.